Paul Levinson

-Paul Levinson (born March 25, 1947) is an American author, singer-songwriter, and professor of communications and media studies at Fordham University in New York City.
+Paul Levinson (born March 25, 1947) is an American media theorist, novelist, singer-songwriter, and short story writer.
+He currently serves as professor of communications and media studies at Fordham University in New York City.
 His novels, short fiction, and non-fiction works have been translated into sixteen languages.
 He is frequently quoted in news articles and appears as a guest commentator on major news outlets.
-He is also a songwriter, singer, and record producer.